Melisende of Lusignan

 Melisende of Cyprus (c.
-1200 - c.
-1249) was a princess of the House of Lusignan.
+1200) was a princess of the House of Lusignan.
 She was a daughter of Queen Isabella I of Jerusalem and King Aimery of Cyprus and wife of Prince Bohemond IV of Antioch.
 She claimed the regency of the Kingdom of Jerusalem in 1246 as the closest relative of King Conrad II, but it was awarded to her nephew King Henry I of Cyprus instead.

 Youth

 Melisende was born around 1200.
 She was the youngest daughter of Queen Isabella I of Jerusalem.
 Her father was King Aimery of Cyprus.
 Aimery was Isabella's fourth husband; she his second wife.
 While Aimery's children from his first marriage carried Lusignan names, those born to him and Isabella were named after their maternal relatives; Melisende was named after her mother's grandmother Queen Melisende of Jerusalem.
 Because their mother already had four daughters from her previous marriages, Melisende and her sister, Sibylla, had little chance of inheriting the crown of Jerusalem.
 Aimery and Isabella both died in 1205.
 The Kingdom of Jerusalem passed to Maria of Montferrat, Melisende's half-sister and the eldest of Isabella's five surviving daughters, while the Kingdom of Cyprus was inherited by Hugh I, Aimery's son from his first marriage.
 Melisende and Sibylla came under the guardianship of their half-brother Hugh.

 King Hugh initially supported the Armenians in the War of the Antiochene Succession, arranging in 1210 for his sister Helvis to marry the Armenian claimant, Raymond-Roupen, and half-sister Sibylla to marry Raymond-Roupen's granduncle King Leo I of Armenia.
 When Raymond-Roupen's fortunes declined in his struggle with his uncle Bohemond IV over the Principality of Antioch, Hugh changed sides and gave Melisende in marriage to the recently widowed Bohemond.
 The wedding was held in January 1218 in Tripoli, where Bohemond ruled as count, and attended by King Andrew II of Hungary, who had come with the Fifth Crusade.
 Hugh fell ill and died during the celebrations.

 Bohemond took control of Antioch in 1219.
-Around 1220, Melisende gave birth to their daughter, Maria.
+Around 1220, Melisende gave birth to their daughter, Maria of Antioch.
 Like other 13th-century princesses of Antioch, Melisende had little influence; neither she nor Bohemond's first wife, Plaisance of Gibelet, are mentioned in the charters Bohemond issued as prince of Antioch.
 Bohemond died in March 1233.